ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

    instances.

  * If none match, find all instance declarations that *unify* with it.
 If there is more than one such instance, do nothing.
-(TODO: maybe we could do something more refined if there are overlapping instances.)
+(Maybe we could do something more refined if there are overlapping instances.)

  * If there is exactly one unifying instance, then for each wiggly arrow `lhs ~>